An electrocardiogram (ECG) is a simple test that can be used to check your heart's rhythm and electrical activity.

 For an ambulatory ECG, the ECG machine will store the information about your heart electronically, which can be accessed by a doctor when the test is complete.

 You may not be able to get the results of your ECG immediately.
-The recordings may need to be looked at by a specialist doctor to see if there are signs of a potential problem.
+The recordings may need to be looked at by a specialist doctor to see if there are signs of a possible problem.
 Other tests may also be needed before it's possible to tell you whether there's a problem.

 You may need to visit the hospital, clinic or your GP a few days later to discuss your results with a doctor.